5cover/psdc/docs/Notable additions.md

 Initialiers for primitive types (any type except structure or arrays) are supported.

+This is for convenience only &mdash; separating initialization from declaration is recommended to preserve your grade.

 ## NOP statements

 Just a semi-colon `;`.
 Does nothing.
 Not officially allowed.